ZenSec-Robert/CSCG-2025/CSCG 2025 Writeup: flaig-checker.md

 prompt = "CSCG{******Redacted**********"
 ```

 With `max_tokens` set to 30 and temperature low (`0.1`), the model consistently returned the same tail segment.
-This allowed us to reconstruct the full flag string.
+This allowed me to reconstruct the full flag string.

 The key realization was that the model's fine-tuning caused it to memorize the exact training sequence.
 Since LLMs encode token sequences probabilistically, repeating the completion multiple times helped stabilize and verify the output.